giuliabrambilla/star-wars-analysis/README.md

 # Analysis of the Star Wars Films

-This Jupyter Notebook kernel contains a data wrangling and exploration about George Lucas' *Star Wars* universe, one of the most successful movie franchises of all time.
+This script contains a data wrangling and exploration about George Lucas' *Star Wars* universe, one of the most successful movie franchises of all time.

 ## Objective